bbauska/W3Cx-2of5/README.md

 It's generally a good idea to also initialize the flex property on the flex items (e.g. flex:1), but again, this isn't required.

-### Use variable dimensions on flex items instead of explicit ones
+<h4>Use variable dimensions on flex items instead of explicit ones</h4>

 This advice may not apply to images and may not be appropriate for every flex item.
 However, for most flex items, try to avoid using